purarue/scramble-history/README.md

 }
 ```

-### wca results downloader/extractor
+## wca results downloader/extractor

-Downloads the TSV export from <https://www.worldcubeassociation.org/results/misc/export.html> and lets you extract records/scrambles from those rounds from the giant TSV files
+Downloads the TSV export from <https://www.worldcubeassociation.org/results/misc/export.html> and lets you extract records/scrambles from those rounds from the giant TSV files for your WCA user ID

 Also extracts competition/location data for any competitions you've attended